 What’s the worst thing a wish list creator can have?

-You start your list, you sit in front of it and stare at it, and have absolutely no idea what to put on it.
+You start your wish list, you sit in front of it and stare at it, and have absolutely no idea what to put on it.
 Sure, you’ve seen things throughout the year that you could put down, but now that you’re doing it, your mind has gone blank.

 To help get those wish list making juices flowing, I’ve come up with 10 questions you can ask yourself to help build a great wish list so the gift givers in your life can be pointed in the right direction.